adsk-ui/xhr-facade/README.md

     // responses[1] === carrots response
   });
 ```
-XhrFacade augments RSVP.Promise with a "spread" method that passes the response objects to the call back as separate arguments.
+XhrFacade augments RSVP.Promise with a "spread" method that passes the response objects to the callback as separate arguments.
 ```javascript
 facade.ajax([{ url: '/peas' }, { url: '/carrots' }])
   .spread(function(peas, carrots){